Juan Fernández (basketball, born 2002)

-Juan Francisco Fernández (born November 21, 2002) is an Argentine professional basketball player who plays for Bàsquet Girona of the Liga ACB.
+Juan Francisco Fernández (born November 21, 2002) is an Argentine college basketball player for the South Carolina Gamecocks of the Southeastern Conference.

 He has also represented the Argentine national team.
 Standing at 6 ft 11 inches (2.11 m), Fernández plays as a center.
 He also has Spanish citizenship.

 Early life and youth career

 Born in Santa Fe, Argentina, Fernández joined the youth ranks of Unión de Santa Fe's basketball section at age 13.
 He also made his first appearances for the youth teams of the Argentine Basketball Confederation during this period.
 Fernández would later move to Spain to join the youth teams of Baloncesto Fuenlabrada at age 15.

 Professional career

 Fuenlabrada (2020–2023)

 After climbing through the ranks of Fuenlabrada's youth system, Fernández joined the reserve team Fuenlabrada B, then playing in the Liga EBA.
-He made his debut for the Fuenlabrada first team in November 2021, during the 2021-22 ACB season.
-Fernández moved between both teams until fully joining the first team roster for the 2022-23 ACB season.
+He made his debut for the Fuenlabrada first team in November 2021, during the 2021–22 ACB season.
+Fernández moved between both teams until fully joining the first team roster for the 2022–23 ACB season.